 Why should slide design matter to you?
 Because poor slide design distracts from your content and makes it less accessible.
 However, good slide design emphasizes your content – making it easier for students to remember.
 Thoughtful slide design reinforces your teaching and improves student learning.
-Keep in mind the following points you begin to build a new slide deck.

 Text on Slides

 After assembling your presentation slides, assess the content of each slide.

 - Evaluate text by distinguishing main points from details